 They find that a smaller global population will bring with it a number of benefits: fewer workers will command higher wages; good jobs will prompt innovation; the environment will improve; the risk of famine will wane; and falling birthrates in the developing world will bring greater affluence and autonomy for women.
 But enormous disruption lies ahead, too.
 We can already see the effects in Europe and parts of Asia, as aging populations and worker shortages weaken the economy and impose crippling demands on healthcare and vital social services.
 There may be earth-shaking implications on a geopolitical scale as well.

 EMPTY PLANET is a hugely important book for our times.
 Captivating and persuasive, it is a story about urbanisation, access to education and the empowerment of women to choose their own destinies.
 It is about the secularisation of societies and the vital role that immigration has to play in our futures.

-Rigorously researched and deeply compelling, Empty Planet offers a vision of a future that we can no longer prevent - but one that we can shape, if we choose to.
+Rigorously researched and deeply compelling, EMPTY PLANET offers a vision of a future that we can no longer prevent - but that we can shape, if we choose to.

 A fascinating study - Sunday Times

 A bold thesis, but the authors are convincing . . . this briskly readable book demands urgent attention - Mail on Sunday